Chrismukkah: History

-The proximity of the beginning of the Hanukkah festival on the 25th of Kislev (end of November/December) to Christmas led to the so-called "December Dilemma" for Jewish families living in societies that were largely Christian.
+The proximity of the beginning of the Hanukkah festival on the 25th of Kislev (the end of November/December) to Christmas led to the so-called "December Dilemma" for Jewish families living in societies that were largely Christian.
 The history of an informal merger between Hanukkah and Christmas dates back to 19th century Germany and Austria.
-In German it is called Weihnukka, a combination of the words "Weihnachten" (Christmas) and "Hanukkah".
+In German, it is called Weihnukka, a combination of the words "Weihnachten" (Christmas) and "Hanukkah".

 In the 19th century, Christmas had established itself in the German-speaking countries as a festival in which, in addition to the spiritual significance, values such as family and charity were in the foreground.
 Christmas customs such as the Christmas tree, Christmas decorations, gifts or Christmas dinner were perceived more as a seasonal than a strictly Christian tradition.
 The proximity of the beginning of the Hanukkah festival to Christmas and the adoption of various traditions such as a decorated tree or gifts led to a mixture of traditions that were referred to as Weihnukka at the time.
 Modern Jewish families in particular adopted elements of the Christmas tradition in the Hanukkah festival.
 For example, Hanukkah gifts or money became common in the 19th century.
 Many families from the assimilated German-Jewish bourgeoisie celebrated Christmas directly as a purely secular winter festival.
 The first historically documented Christmas tree was erected in Vienna in 1814 by the Jewish socialite Fanny von Arnstein, who had brought this custom from Berlin.
-The founder of Zionism Theodor Herzl also celebrated Christmas or at least allowed a tree to be set up in his house for his children and suggested the name "Hanukkah Tree".
-Common elements of this secular Christmas festival and its influence on the Hanukkah festival among Jews were a Hanukkah tree or Hanukkah bush as a counterpart to the Christmas tree, the Hanukkah Man, who, as a counterpart to Santa Claus, brought the presents for the children, or the Hanukkah calendar with eight flaps.
+Theodor Herzl, the founder of Zionism, also celebrated Christmas, or at least allowed a tree to be set up in his house for his children, suggesting the name "Hanukkah tree".
+Common elements of this secular Christmas festival and its influence on the Hanukkah festival among Jews were a Hanukkah tree or Hanukkah bush, as a counterpart to the Christmas tree; the Hanukkah Man, who, as a counterpart to Santa Claus, brought the presents for the children; or the Hanukkah calendar, with eight flaps.

 After the Shoah and the associated near-extinction of Jewish life in central Europe, cultural life increasingly shifted to the United States.
-Here it became common to celebrate both festivals due to interfaith marriages between Jews and Christians and the associated wish of both partners to maintain their respective festivals and customs.
-The so-called “December dilemma” arose in Jewish families, namely the desire to add something similar to the popular festival of Christmas with its traditions, celebrations and gifts.
+Here, it became common to celebrate both festivals due to interfaith marriages between Jews and Christians and the associated wish of both partners to maintain their respective festivals and customs.
+The so-called "December dilemma" arose in Jewish families, namely the desire to add something similar to the popular festival of Christmas with its traditions, celebrations and gifts.
 Gifts for the Hanukkah festival in particular were to enhance this festival and contrast Christmas with something of equal emotional value.

 In the 1990s, the popular sitcom Friends often portrayed Jewish characters Rachel, Ross and Monica celebrating Christmas with their Christian friends, signifying many contemporary American Jewish households who celebrate Christmas in the strictly secular sense.